jnicol/tweet-php/README.md

 ## Debugging

-If you are experiencing problems using the plugin please set the `debug` option to `true`.
+If you are experiencing problems using the script please set the `debug` option to `true`.
 This will set PHP's error reporting level to `E_ALL`, and will also display a debugging report.

 You can also fetch the debugging report as an array or HTML list, even when the `debug` option is set to `false`: